A frequency resolved atlas of the sky in continuous gravitational waves: Results

 All-sky surveys for continuous gravitational waves are extremely computationally intensive: the results of this search cost in excess of 36 million CPU-hours.
-Our atlas \cite{data} will allow others to benefit from this investment: astronomical observations of pulsations from a certain location in the sky may be checked against high SNR occurrences at the same location and consistent frequencies; the atlas can immediately be scanned across the whole frequency range at an interesting sky position, for example that of a supernova remnant, in search of a significant result; with an estimate of the distance of a gravitational wave source, upper limits on its ellipticity can be readily computed; models of neutron star populations can be directly convolved with the atlas upper limits to make predictions of their detectability, and the same holds for primordial black hole populations emitting continuous gravitational waves through their orbital energy loss, or for tens of solar mass black hole populations sourcing continuous waves through super-radiance.
-The fine granularity of our atlas (Figures \ref{fig:skymap_ul} and \ref{fig:skymap_ul_bkg}) produces high-number statistics and allows to estimate the significance of any finding.
+Our atlas \cite{data} will allow others to benefit from this investment: astronomical observations of pulsations from a certain location in the sky may be checked against high SNR occurrences at the same location and consistent frequencies; the atlas can immediately be scanned across the whole frequency range at an interesting sky position, for example that of a supernova remnant (as we demonstrate in the appendix), in search of a significant result; with an estimate of the distance of a gravitational wave source, upper limits on its ellipticity can be readily computed; models of neutron star populations can be directly convolved with the atlas upper limits to make predictions of their detectability, and the same holds for primordial black hole populations emitting continuous gravitational waves through their orbital energy loss \cite{primordial_black_holes}, or for tens of solar mass black hole populations sourcing continuous waves through super-radiance \cite{superradiance}.
+The fine granularity of our atlas (Figures \ref{fig:skymap_ul} and \ref{fig:skymap_ul_bkg}) produces high-number statistics and, in case of a coincidence with some other observation, this will greatly aid in the estimation of the chance probability of any finding.